PML-UCF/pinn_wind_bearing/probabilistic_grease_inspection/comind_2020/README.md

 This repository is provided for replication of results presented in the article:

-*Y. A. Yucesan and F. A. C. Viana, "Hybrid physics-informed neural networks for main bearing fatigue prognosis with visual grease inspection," Computers in Industry 2020*
+*Y. A. Yucesan and F. A. C. Viana, "Hybrid physics-informed neural networks for main bearing fatigue prognosis with visual grease inspection," Computers in Industry, 2020, under review.*

 This repository includes three python scripts.